SBCV/Blender-Addon-Photogrammetry-Importer/README.md

 In addition, the addon allows to import meshes contained in the workspaces of specific libraries.
 Manually imported meshes can also be aligned with the corresponding reconstruction by following the instructions [here](https://blender-addon-photogrammetry-importer.readthedocs.io/en/latest/import.html#meshes).
 ![alt text](doc/images/mesh_3d_view.jpg)

-The addon offers two options to point clouds (OpenGL and Geometry Nodes).
+The addon offers two options to represent the point clouds (OpenGL and Geometry Nodes).
 The addon provides different panels to adjust the appearance and to render these point clouds - see [Point Cloud Visualization and Rendering](https://blender-addon-photogrammetry-importer.readthedocs.io/en/latest/point_cloud.html).
-The following images shows an example represented with OpenGL (top) and Geometry Nodes (bottom).
+The following images show an example represented with OpenGL (top) and Geometry Nodes (bottom).

 ![alt text](doc/images/import_result_opengl.jpg)
 ![alt text](doc/images/import_result_geometry_nodes.jpg)